igelman/taxene-plugin/README.md

 ## To do
 - Check for Selene availability (i.e., LAN connection).
-- Don't do anything if the tab isn't a VW taxonomy node.
 - Handle the VW home page.
-- Inject the scores into the page instead of using a popup.
+- Make the injected table less ugly.
+- Add a "dismiss" control to the inserted table.